damusix/riot-4-boilerplate/readme.md

 ### Router

 Router is based on [Router5](https://router5.js.org).
-Read about it and learn how it implmements state.
+Read about it and learn how it implements state.

 - Route instance is defined and imported from `src/router`.
 - Routes are declared in `src/router/routes.js`.